 - Homelessness Resource Center is an interactive learning community dedicated to disseminating knowledge and best practices to prevent and end homelessness.
 It includes providers, consumers, policymakers, researchers, and public agencies at Federal, State, and local levels.

-- Homelessness Resource Exchange provides information on assisting people who are homeless or at risk of becoming homeless.
+- HUD Homelessness Resource Exchange U.S. Department of Housing and Urban Development (HUD) provides information on assisting people who are homeless or at risk of becoming homeless.
 Program guidance is available for use by Federal Agencies, State and local government agencies, Continuum of Care organizations, homeless service providers, TA providers, persons experiencing homelessness, and other stakeholders.

 - LifeNet4Families Basic Needs Services program provides Broward County residents with a one-stop approach to assist them in resolving issues related to economic hardship.
 Families in need of support to keep from falling into homelessness can find counseling, financial planning, food, shelter assistance, Food Stamps, information, and referral to a network of collaborating agencies.
 Families are provided the help they need to eliminate threats to the family’s stability and risk to their vulnerable children.
 LifeNet4Families helps families navigate Broward’s continuum of care, referring them to partner agencies that can address more specific needs.